Combining quantum noise reduction resources: a practical approach

 \subsection{Comparisons}

-For position sensing, the coupling strength $G$ scales as the frequency over the cavity length.
-For momentum sensing, the coupling constant $G^\prime$ scales as the frequency over momentum.
-For each technique, during measurement we coherently integrate the signal over the cavity lifetime.
-The momentum coupling strength $G^\prime$ is then related to $G$ by the factor $1/ (m \kappa)$ where $m$ is the mass of the mechanical sensor and $\kappa$ is the cavity decay rate.
-We also choose $1/\kappa$ as it is the natural scale in \cite{ghosh2020backaction}.
+Here, we compare the sensitivity of the force measurements that can be achieved in the position sensing regime to that of those achieved in the momentum sensing regime, aimed towards different types of signals.
+For position sensing, the coupling strength $G$ scales as the frequency over the cavity length; while for momentum sensing, $G^\prime$ scales as the frequency over momentum.
+For each technique, during the measurement we coherently integrate the signal over the cavity lifetime.
+The momentum coupling strength $G^\prime$ is then related to $G$ by the factor $1/ (m \kappa)$ where $m$ is the mass of the mechanical system and $\kappa$ is the cavity decay rate.
+The reciprocal $1/\kappa$ is also the natural scale in~\cite{ghosh2020backaction}.

 We begin by comparing the optimum quadrature angle that maximizes the signal-to-noise for the position and momentum sensing techniques.
-To compare the optimal quadrature angles, the coupling strengths $G$ and $G^\prime$ are chosen to produce the same power in both techniques.
-In Fig. \ref{fig:Angle}a, we see that for a fixed value of $G$ (corresponding to an input power of around 0.1 mW for a 1 cm cavity), the optimal quadrature for position sensing at low frequencies is the amplitude quadrature and at higher frequencies it is the phase quadrature.
-Whereas, under the same conditions, for momentum sensing we should optimally measure the phase quadrature across a broadband frequency spectrum.
-By fixing the frequency (here $\nu=10 \text{ kHz}$), we find that in Fig. \ref{fig:Angle}b, the optimal quadrature for position sensing deviates from the phase quadrature at much lower powers than in the momentum sensing case.
+For this comparison, the coupling strengths $G$ and $G^\prime$ are chosen to correspond to the same power in both techniques.
+In Fig.~\ref{fig:Angle}(a), we see that for a fixed value of $G$ (corresponding to an input power of around 0.1~mW for a 1~cm cavity), the optimal quadrature for position sensing at low frequencies is the amplitude quadrature and at higher frequencies is the phase quadrature.
+Whereas, under the same conditions, for momentum sensing we find that the optimal quadrature is the phase quadrature across a broadband frequency spectrum.
+For a fixed frequency (here $\nu=10~\text{kHz}$) we find that the optimal quadrature for position sensing deviates from the phase quadrature at much lower powers than in does for the momentum sensing, as shown in Fig.~\ref{fig:Angle}(b).